lapicidae/vdr-epg-daemon/root/usr/local/bin/README.md

 3.  **Adjust parameters:**
     * If you receive errors like 429, increase the `min-request-delay` or reduce `max-workers`.
     * If the scraper runs stably and no issues occur, you can gradually increase `max-workers` or slightly decrease `min-request-delay`, but always with caution.
-4.  **Observe `robots.txt`:** Although `m.tvspielfilm.de/robots.txt` does not contain a specific `Crawl-delay` directive, it specifies disallowed paths and explicitly excludes certain bots.
+4.  **Observe `robots.txt`:** Although `m.tvspielfilm.de/robots.txt` does not contain a specific `Crawl-delay`-directive, it specifies disallowed paths and explicitly excludes certain bots.
 Adhere to these rules.
 5.  **Utilize caching:** Enabled caching significantly reduces the number of live requests, minimizing server load.

 For `m.tvspielfilm.de`, a larger media site, a value of **5 to 10 `max-workers` in combination with a `--min-request-delay` of at least 0.5 seconds** is a fair and appropriate starting point.
-The default value for `max-workers` is `10`, which provides a good starting point.
+The default value for `max-workers` is dynamic based on the CPU count and may be higher than 10, but the general recommendation remains valid.

 ## Integration with `epgd` (or similar systems)

 The scraper is designed to work with the `epgd` daemon, which typically uses a `channelmap.conf` and an `epgd.conf`. **Note that for integration with `epgd`, the [xmltv-plugin](https://github.com/Zabrimus/epgd-plugin-xmltv) must be installed and activated on your system.**

+**Important Note on XMLTV Plugin and XSLT:**
+The default `xmltv.xsl` (provided by [xmltv-Plugin](https://github.com/Zabrimus/epgd-plugin-xmltv/tree/master/configs)) may not be designed to correctly process all fields extracted by this scraper (e.g., subtitles, detailed cast/crew, special ratings like IMDb or TVSpielfilm's "Tipp", image URLs).
+It might be necessary to use a **modified `xmltv.xsl` file** or customize your own to fully visualize and present this additional information.
+Customizing the XSLT is also required to properly handle the different image sizes (`size="1"`, `size="2"`, `size="3"`) provided by the scraper.

 ### `channelmap.conf`